DocHound/DocHoundEngine/Docs/Mermaid.md

 Kava Docs supports Mermaid charting markup.
 For specifics on this standard, see https://mermaidjs.github.io/

 > Note: Mermaid chart features are automatically enabled when a mermaid block is used in markdown.
-Mermeid can also be specifically enabled using the **useDiagramsMermaid** setting, which can be set to *true* (the default can be considered to be 'auto', although that is not a setting that can be set explicitly).
-Note that mermaid can be specifically disabled by setting **useDiagramsMermaid** to *false*.
+Mermeid can also be specifically enabled using the `useDiagramsMermaid` setting, which can be set to `true` (the default can be considered to be `auto`, although that is not a setting that can be set explicitly).
+Note that mermaid can be specifically disabled by setting `useDiagramsMermaid` to `false`.
 For more information, see [Table of Contents File Structure](TOC-File-Structure)

 ## Mermaid Flow Chart